jromang/picochess/docs/usage.rst

 ---------------

 To force PicoChess to play with White just take the black king off the board and put it back.
 If you want to play with White again just take the white king off the board and put it back.
 Note: You have to be in the starting position!
-If its your turn you can also switch sides by clicking the middle button (the position doesn't matter).
+If its your turn you can also switch sides by clicking the third button (the position doesn't matter).

 System shutdown
 ---------------